fltk/fltk/README.CMake.txt

     "-Wall -Wno-deprecated-declarations".
 Example:
     cmake -D FLTK_BUILD_EXAMPLES=on -D FLTK_OPTION_OPTIM="-Wall -Wextra -pedantic" ..

+FLTK_OPTION_PEN_SUPPORT - default ON
+    Pen support is relatively small and should be included by default, but this option allows to switch it off if not needed.
+    Note: on some older systems or build platforms (notably "classic" MinGW) compiling and building pen support may not be possible.
+As of this writing (Jan.
+2026) we don't use dynamic (CMake) tests to find out whether building is possible or not.
+Instead users are encouraged to report build errors and switch this option off to allow to proceed building FLTK 1.5.0.
+    Note: this option is WIP and may be removed later w/o further notice.

 FLTK_OPTION_PRINT_SUPPORT - default ON
     When turned off, the Fl_Printer class does nothing and the Fl_PostScript_File_Device class cannot be used, but the FLTK library